jvynn/coessing-2025/README.md

     ```bash
     jupyter lab
     ```
     This will launch the JupyterLab server locally and open your web browser automatically at ``http://localhost:8888/lab``.
-If it doesn't automatically open, you can copy and paste one of the urls it spits out (typically ``http://localhost:8888/lab?token=[string of numbers and letters]``).
+If it doesn't automatically open, you can copy and paste one of the URLs it spits out (typically ``http://localhost:8888/lab?token=[string of numbers and letters]``).

 1. **Choose the right kernal and open the notebooks**